 With the demonstration waiver nearing to its close, the BHA began planning for a State Medicaid Plan Amendment (SMPA) through the 1915(i) Community Choice for Children Youth & Families (CCCYF) initiative to incorporate the wraparound philosophy and imbed the philosophy into a Medicaid reimbursable service.
-Upon the approval of the SMPA by the Federal Centers for Medicare and Medicaid Services (CMS) the selected Mental Health Case Management provider would serve as the Care Coordination Organization (CCO) providing TCM for children and youth enrolled in the 1915i Initiative.
+Upon the approval of the SMPA by the Federal Centers for Medicare and Medicaid Services (CMS) the selected Mental Health Case Management provider would serve as the Care Coordination Organization (CCO) providing TCM for children and youth enrolled in the 1915i Initiative in addition to Level I, Level II, and Level III of Care Coordination.

-The Garrett County Behavioral Health Authority (GCBHA) desires to identify vendors to provide Mental Health Case Management Care Coordination for Children and Youth, which includes young adults up to age 21 for Garrett County beginning on or about January 1, 2021.
+The Garrett County Behavioral Health Authority (GCBHA) desires to identify vendors to provide Mental Health Case Management Care Coordination for Children and Youth, which includes young adults up to age 21 for Garrett County beginning on or about August 1, 2021.
 Offerors must specify they intend to serve Garrett County.